Benji171/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach lets you manipulate the array, .Map return an array of the same size

 2. What is the difference between a function and a method?
+A function is code does a task or calculates a value, a method is a fuction inside an object.

 3. What is closure?
+closure gives you access to outer scopes from an inner function

 4. Describe the four rules of the 'this' keyword.
+1 "This" in global scope refers to the window
+2 whatever is left of the .function is "this"
+3 inside a constructor "this" referse to the specific instance thats created 4 whenever you use call or apply you specify "this" as the first argument

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? its used to call the methods of the parent class
 ## Project Set up

 Follow these steps to set up and work on your project: